Do you have a problem with succulent leaves falling off your plants?

 A plant stressed by frost but not killed will usually generate some new leaves to replace the damaged leaves.

 It’s better to allow the damaged leaves to fall off naturally than to pull or prune them away.
+NOTE: Try starting some new plants with the leaves.

 Plant cold-sensitive succulents in protected areas outdoors and mulch or cover in winter as appropriate for protection.